davelens/dotvim/README.md

 # .vim/
 > This is my [vimrc](https://github.com/davelens/dotvim/blob/master/vimrc).
 There are many like it, but this one is mine.
 My vimrc is my best friend.
 It is my life.
 I must master it as I must master my life.
 Without me, my vimrc is useless.
 Without my vimrc, I am useless.
-Feel free to browse my configuration, but keep in my mind that

 ## 2024: Conversion to Lua
 The need to convert my config to Lua finally presented itself in requiring